zephyris/tryptag/README.md

 # tryptag
 `tryptag` is a python module for accessing and handling [TrypTag](http://tryptag.org) genome-wide protein localisation project data.
-Its primary intended use is for easy access to data for automated image analysis.
+Its primary intended use is for easy access to image data for automated image analysis.

 ## Installation
 Install (or install an updated version) using `pip`: